Erie PA Workers Compensation Lawyers

-Hopefully you will never get injured at work, but if you are hurt at work, you need to follow these steps from a workers’ compensation lawyer to ensure you have a properly set-up workers’ compensation claim:
+Pennsylvania workplace accidents and injuries are very common.
+Hopefully you will never get injured at work, but if you are hurt at work, you need to follow these steps from our Erie PA workers compensation lawyers to ensure you have a properly set-up workers’ compensation claim.

 If you have just been injured you must report your work injury or illness to your employer, and you must do so within 120 days of the work injury or illness occurring.
 If you just learned that your injury or illness is related to your work activity, then you must report the injury or illness within 120 days of your discovery that the injury or illness is related to your work activity.
 The law is clear that failure to report your injury within 120 days will bar you from recovering workers’ compensation benefits.